 Hitting the inflation target is a very important factor in terms of monetary policy management.
 To meet inflation targets, the Central Bank manages aggregate demand and inflation expectations by using policy rates and other monetary policy instruments.
 The Bank’s inflation forecasts are another important instrument for steering inflation expectations in the inflation targeting regime.
 Inflation forecasts of the Central Bank are announced through Inflation Reports published in January, April, July, and October.

-In Turkey, monetary policy decisions are taken by the Monetary Policy Committee at pre-scheduled meetings.
+In Türkiye, monetary policy decisions are taken by the Monetary Policy Committee (MPC) at pre-scheduled meetings.

-Monetary Policy Committee decisions are announced on the day of the meeting at 2:00 p.m., and a summary of the meeting including the Committee’s assessments are published within 5 working days.
+MPC decisions are announced on the day of the meeting at 2:00 p.m., and a summary of the meeting including the MPC's assessments are published within 5 working days.